 Unlike a fashion brand or grocery retailer however, the regulatory and compliance gears associated with an industry where products can literally make the difference between the life and death of consumers, means that the pharma supply chain, is (rightly) subject to added levels of regulatory scrutiny and regular compliance checks, adding an additional layer of complexity to already multipart supply chains.

-The digitization of pharma
+The digitisation of pharma

 When it comes to pharmaceuticals, tracking (from a compliance perspective) and digitisation (from an operational perspective) reign supreme: the COVID19 crisis has only served to surface and underline the importance of these two areas.

 Technology to monitor the integrity and provenance of products, as well as use-by dates has always been a priority within pharma.
-However, over the last decade, serialization has become increasingly important as part of a worldwide, industry effort to combat drug counterfeiting.
+However, over the last decade, serialisation has become increasingly important as part of a worldwide, industry effort to combat drug counterfeiting.

-The impact of the pandemic and added spotlight on ‘trust’ issues around vaccine batches, has greatly accelerated this digitization imperative and has also driven a strong trend toward supply chain risk monitoring and management – all towards the longer-term goal of operational resilience.
+The impact of the pandemic and added spotlight on ‘trust’ issues around vaccine batches, has greatly accelerated this digitisation imperative and has also driven a strong trend toward supply chain risk monitoring and management – all towards the longer-term goal of operational resilience.